Maryland audit faults procurement of 500K virus tests

 But lawmakers who have been critical of the deal and a lack of transparency said the audit confirmed they had reason to be concerned.

-“Because the State rushed the process and failed to have a written contract, taxpayers were not only left on the hook for another $2.5 million just to exchange the initial batch of tests for a new set of tests that could be used, but it led to months of delay that might have actually cost lives,” Sen. Clarence Lam said in a statement.
+“Because the State rushed the process and failed to have a written contract, taxpayers were not only left on the hook for another $2.5 million just to exchange the initial batch of tests for a new set of tests that could be used, but it led to months of delay that might have actually cost lives,” Sen. Clarence Lam, who is a physician, said in a statement.

 The state senator also noted that a review raised questions about the reliability of the first batch of tests.